navneeth31/password-generator/README.md

    - *Add New Password: Generate and optionally save a credential*
    - *View/Copy Passwords: List entries and copy data to the clipboard*
    - *Delete an Entry: Remove credentials by their line number*
-   - *Exit: Re-encrypt the vault and exit*
+   - *Exit: Re-encrypt the vault and exit's*

 4. **On exit, all data is securely re-encrypted to `vault.txt.gpg`**